Hornwitser/tachyon-diagen/README.md

 Note: To reduce distracting clutter, only the section content is shown here.

-Using Response at the beginning of a choice sub section sets the text of the reply used.
+Using Reply at the beginning of a choice sub section sets the text of the reply used.
 Once the message flow reaches the end of a choice subsection it contiues after the Choice directive it was defined in.
-Here, after `Response("No")` the flow exits the nested choice subsection and continues out another choice subsection and into `"I guess it was nice talking to you"`
+Here, after `Reply("No")` the flow exits the nested choice subsection and continues out another choice subsection and into `"I guess it was nice talking to you"`